adrianjoshua-strutt/EasyScholar/README.md

 # EasyScholar - A Google Scholar Scraper

-EasyScholar is a simple library to scrape Google Scholar using publication titles.
+`EasyScholar` is a simple library to scrape Google Scholar using publication titles.

-NOTE: This library is only for small scraping (e.g. 20 papers).
+**NOTE: This library is only for small scraping (e.g. 20 papers)**

-Building on EasySchoolar I created PublicationsToCSV.
+Building on EasySchoolar I created `PublicationsToCSV`.
+Given a list of publication titles it turns them into a CSV file containg more information (via BeautifulSoup).

 This tool was created while writing my master thesis.
 I had several related work papers I needed to compare.
 I only had a list of publications, but needed a a .csv file enriched with information (e.g. publication date).
-Given a list of publication titles and turns them into a CSV file containg more information (via BeautifulSoup).